1 open position at the moment.

 The goal is that Swiss JPOsJunior Professional Officers remain within the UN system after their assignment

-1 open positions at the moment.
+1 open position at the moment.

 cinfo asked Olivier Bürki, former Head of the Global Insitutions Division at SDC, three questions about the JPO Programme.